prostep-ivip-e-V/vec/wiki/content/specifications/vec/publication-process/index.md

 ## prostep ivip & VDA Recommendations

 Not every new version of the VEC Model & XML Schema is backed by a new recommendation document.
 Normally, every few years there is a publication of a new recommendation.
 This usually subsumes all features that have been added since the last release.
 New recommendations are published in particular when new use cases have been added or certain areas have undergone a fundamental revision.
+The Recommendation contains the model description which is effective at the time of publication.

 The publication of new recommendations is deliberately decoupled from the versioning scheme of the model or the XML schema.
 The designation of the version numbers / identifiers of the recommendation is subject to the respective publishing organization.